vdaular-dev/kantv/README.md

 Many/sincerely thanks to all contributors of the great open source community, especially all original authors and all contributors of the great Linux & Android & FFmpeg and other excellent projects.

-The KanTV application software has used the following open-source projects.
-Thanks to the following open-source software projects:
+The KanTV has used the following open-source projects:
 <ul>
  	<li><a href="http://ffmpeg.org/" target="_blank" rel="noopener">FFmpeg</a></li>
  	<li><a href="https://blog.google/products/android/" target="_blank" rel="noopener">Android</a></li>